jackboberg/spife/docs/getting-started.md

 ### :mount\_fuji: Views

-A Knork **view** is simply a function that takes a [Knork Request object][ref-knork-request] and a Map of context values as parameters, and returns a value, a promise for a value, or a stream.
-The function is run as part of a promise chain, so exceptions will always be caught and handled by Knork itself — materializing as "500 Internal Server Error" responses.
+A Spife **view** is simply a function that takes a [Spife Request object][ref-spife-request] and a Map of context values as parameters, and returns a value, a promise for a value, or a stream.
+The function is run as part of a promise chain, so exceptions will always be caught and handled by Spife itself — materializing as "500 Internal Server Error" responses.

 Let's open `lib/views/index.js` and write some views: